dan-damit/WS_Setup_6/README.md

 - Live Execution Log as well as logging to file
 - Automated certificate installation and runtime provisioning
 - Domain-aware configuration inputs with watermarks and tooltips
-- Runs Baseline configuration based on the Baseline/ps1 script converted to yaml
+- Runs Baseline configuration based on the Baseline.ps1 script converted to yaml
-- DSCv3 applies Baseline in the WS_Config file (in Assets)
+- DSCv3 applies Baseline - the WS_Config file (in Assets)
 - Uninstaller logic with silent and interactive fallback modes
 - Optional purge of OEM remnants (e.g., leftover Dell software)
 - Indeterminate progress indicators for clean UX feedback